hsutter/cppfront/README.md

 I want us to aim for major C++ evolution directed toward things that will make us better C++ programmers — not programmers of something else.

-## 2) This is about a specific goal
+## 2) This is about a specific goal, not drive-by improvements

 <image align="right" width="320" src="https://user-images.githubusercontent.com/1801526/188898468-17e5ce70-d417-48d6-b204-ad9e4caa30ed.png"> My specific goal is to explore the question: Can we make C++ **10x safer, simpler, and more toolable** if we had a "syntax #2" alternative syntax for C++, within which we are completely free to improve **semantics** free of any backward source compatibility restrictions?
+Does each proposed improvement address a known C++ pain point in a measurable way?

 An alternative syntax would be a cleanly demarcated "bubble of new code" that would let us do things that we can never do in today's syntax without breaking the world, such as to: